nextflow-io/nextflow/docs/script.rst

   myFile.bytes = binaryBuffer

-.. warning:: The above methods read or write ALL the file content at once, in a single variable or buffer.
-For this reason they are not suggested when dealing with big files, which require more memory efficient operations, for example reading a file line by line, or by using a fixed size buffer.
+.. warning:: The above methods read and write ALL the file content at once, in a single variable or buffer.
+For this reason they are not suggested when dealing with big files, which require a more memory efficient approach, for example reading a file line by line or by using a fixed size buffer.

 Read a file line by line
 --------------------------

-In order to read a text file line by line you can use the file method ``readLines()`` provided by the file object, which returns the file content as a list of strings.
+In order to read a text file line by line you can use the method ``readLines()`` provided by the file object which returns the file content as a list of strings.
 For example::

     myFile = file('some/my_file.txt')